davidpattaguan/gsquared-ecommerce/readme.md

 ### Run Server using Concurrently

-1. Go back to root folder
+1. Go back to the root folder
 2. Install dependencies:
    ```bash
    npm install